TransferWare/epc/README.md

 ### Preconditions

 You need Oracle PRO*C (executable name proc).
-Test whether it exist by:
+Test whether it exists by:

 ```
 $ proc